swegmueller/LORACCS_Mosaic_Correction/README.md

 the overlap area should have a lot of forest).

 # Installation
-LORACCS was formatted as a python class, and can be run by simply downloading LORACCS.py and importing the class.
+LORACCS is formatted as a python class for ease of use, and can be run by simply downloading LORACCS.py and importing the class.

 The required packages are provided in the requirments.txt found in this repository.